 - 110 g (~ 1 cup) fresh raspberries

-- 1 tbsp maple syrup, runny honey or agave nectar
+- 1 tablespoon maple syrup, runny honey or agave nectar

 - To serve: more fresh raspberries, fresh mint (optional)